buzzqw/TUS/OBSS/markdown-separati/en/38-rules-on-magic-items.md

 Magic items are valuable, and most large cities have at least one or two suppliers of magic items, from simple potion vendors to blacksmiths specialized in forging magic swords.
 Obviously, not every item in this manual is available in every city.

-The following guidelines help Narrators determine which items are available in a specific community.
+The following guidelines help Game Masters determine which items are available in a specific community.
 They assume a campaign with an average level of magic.
-Some cities might deviate greatly from this baseline at the Narrator' \*\*s discretion.
-The Narrator should keep a list of items available from each merchant and should occasionally replenish stocks with new acquisitions.
+Some cities might deviate greatly from this baseline at the Game Master' \*\*s discretion.
+The Game Master should keep a list of items available from each merchant and should occasionally replenish stocks with new acquisitions.

 The number and types of magic items available in a community depend on its size.
 Each community has a base value associated with it (see Table: Available Magic Items).